httpwg/http-extensions/draft-ietf-httpbis-replay.md

 If the server rejects early data at the TLS layer, a client MUST start sending again as though the connection was new.
 This could entail using a different negotiated protocol {{?ALPN=RFC7301}} than the one optimistically used for the early data.
-Any requests sent in early data MUST be sent again, unless the client decides to abandon those requests.
+Any requests sent in early data will need to be sent again, unless the client decides to abandon those requests.

 Automatic retry creates the potential for a replay attack.
 An attacker intercepts a connection that uses early data and copies the early data to